 You are making content specifically for people who are interested, it doesn’t make you stupid, it just makes you honest.

 Anyone who views this already knows if they are interested.
 You’d be surprised just how big of an audience you have grown through such niche topics.
-Make sure you don’t go off topic, in fact, make sure that you keep very much ON topic and brand.
+Make sure you don’t go off-topic make sure that you keep very much ON topic and brand.
 If you have a page dedicated to marketing automation, then posting images of dogs and cats on there will not be suitable.

-So, you know who your audience is and you have also chosen the topic, brand, service or product that you are going to create your page for.
-The next step is hardest, you’re going to need to make yourself unique.
+So, you know who your audience is, and you have also chosen the topic, brand, service or product that you are going to create your page for.
+The next step is most difficult; you’re going to need to make yourself unique.

 Making sure that your page oozes appeal is like wearing a niche sticker on your forehead.
-However, you also need to ensure your page passes the ‘blink test’ is key.
+However, you also need to ensure your page passes the ‘blink test’ is critical.
 This, in short, is getting people to click on your logo and not scroll past it in one blink.
-It’s a simple problem but, it is a big one.
+It’s a simple problem but it is a big one.